phil-03/Service/README.md

 Will update soon with installation and instruction on running program..

 Parameters:
--query -> Obtains and displays information about the specified service -create -> Creates a subkey and entries for a service in the registry and in the Service Control Manager database.
+-query -> Obtains and displays information about the specified service <br />
+-create -> Creates a subkey and entries for a service in the registry and in the Service Control Manager database.
 -qdescription -> Displays the description string for a specified service.
 -start -> Starts a service